 Is the National Pardon Centre a law firm?

 No, we are not a law firm.
-The National Pardon Centre is a non-profit organization founded by Michael Ashby and Nicole Levesque ito provide a cost-effective pardon and waiver service for Canadians.
+The National Pardon Centre is a administrative services organization founded by Michael Ashby and Nicole Levesque ito provide a cost-effective pardon and waiver service for Canadians.

 Who runs the National Pardon Centre?

 - Nicole Levesque and Michael Ashby are the principles behind the organization.Nicole:

 514.842.2411 x 227Give us a call any time.

 What sets you apart from other pardon and waiver companies?

 - The best customer service in the business